Bitcoin Ordinals Portfolio Tracking: Sats, Inscriptions, and the UTXO Trap (2026)

 | Tracked as a unique sat | Tracked under the BRC-20 accounting model |

 A portfolio view that lumps them together misstates both.
-Ordinal NFTs are unique inscribed sats; BRC-20 balances follow their own meta-protocol — keep them separate.
+Ordinal NFTs are unique inscribed sats; BRC-20 balances follow their own meta-protocol, so keep them separate.

 Tax is jurisdiction-specific

-Whether selling or transferring an Ordinal is a disposal — and any collectible-specific rules — is jurisdiction-specific and must not be assumed (see NFT cost basis and disposal and cost-basis methods).
-The sat/inscription/UTXO mechanics are the tracking layer; the tax characterisation is separate and adviser-confirmed.
+Whether selling or transferring an Ordinal is a disposal, and any collectible-specific rules, is jurisdiction-specific and must not be assumed (see NFT cost basis and disposal and cost-basis methods).
+The sat, inscription and UTXO mechanics are the tracking layer; the tax characterisation is separate and adviser-confirmed.

 Practical guidance

-- Track Ordinals as inscribed sats, not contract/tokenId tokens.
+- Track Ordinals as inscribed sats, not contract or tokenId tokens.

-- Identify inscribed-sat UTXOs and protect them from fee/change spending.
+- Identify inscribed-sat UTXOs and protect them from fee or change spending.

-- Separate Ordinal NFTs from BRC-20 — different models.
+- Separate Ordinal NFTs from BRC-20, since they use different models.

 - Confirm tax treatment of Ordinal disposals per jurisdiction.